Keeping the community safe:

 Vaccination Clinic hours will be M-F, 8 a.m. – 5 p.m.
 Individuals must call 725-8200 to pre-register and schedule a vaccination appointment.

 Visitor Policy and Restrictions

-As of Friday, April 23, 2021 we have implemented a new Expanded Visitation Policy which will continue to safeguard patients, guests and team members, but also will allow for some increased visitation.
+Beginning Monday, August 23, we will implement a change to the Visitation Policy which will continue to safeguard patients, guests and team members, as COVID-19 numbers continue to rise.
 For details, click here.